 COOK: Transfer the mixture to a wide-bottomed pot (like a Dutch oven) or jam pan.
 Bring the mixture to a boil over high heat, stirring occasionally.
 Cook, stirring frequently, for 4 minutes.
 Remove from heat.
 Skim and discard foam.
 Return to a boil, then decrease the heat slightly.

 Continue to cook until the jam thickens (about 30 -35 minutes).
 Scrape the bottom of the pan often with your spatula, and decrease the heat gradually as more moisture cooks out of the jam.
 For the last 10-15 minutes of cooking, stir the jam slowly and frequently to keep it from scorching.

 Test for doneness using the Freezer Test.
 Once a “set” is achieved, turn off the heat and do not stir.
 Skim any foam from the surface.
 Pour the jam into sterilized jars using a canning funnel and process by water bath canning, oven canning, or refrigerate.

-Macerating the fruit intensifies the flavor.
-You can macerate for 24 hours, but the flavor will improve with longer maceration.
+Macerating the fruit intensifies the flavor and shortens the cook time.
+You can macerate for as little as 24 hours, but the flavor will improve with longer maceration.